American-Cloud/Slackwoot/README.md

 ### Chatwoot → Slack
 1. Contact sends message → Chatwoot fires webhook to `/webhook/chatwoot`
-2. SlackWoot looks up the Slack channel mapped to that inbox (from DB)
+2. SlackWoot checks if the inbox has an active mapping in the DB
 3. First message: rich card posted to Slack, thread `ts` saved to DB
 4. Subsequent messages: posted as Slack thread replies

 ### Slack → Chatwoot
 1. Team member replies in a Slack thread
-2. SlackWoot verifies it's a real human (anti-loop checks)
+2. SlackWoot verifies the user is a real human (anti-loop checks)
-3. Looks up the Chatwoot conversation for that thread in the DB
+3. Looks up the Chatwoot conversation and inbox mapping for that thread
+4. Checks the mapping is still active — drops the reply if paused
-4. Posts reply as an outgoing agent message in Chatwoot
+5. Posts reply as an outgoing agent message in Chatwoot

 ### Loop Prevention
 Two layers stop echo loops when SlackWoot posts to Chatwoot: